 City County and Local Government Law Certification

 Thinking of Becoming Board Certified?
-Review a summary of the requirements .
+Download the Informational Flyer.

 Board Certification Applications for Lawyers

 All applicants for board certification or recertification should carefully read the Rules Regulating The Florida Bar (Rules) and be sure you have met each of the requirements prior to filing your application.
 Unless the Rules provide for a waiver of a specific requirement, each of the requirements must be met by the dates indicated in the rule.

 If you were originally certified in 1989, 1994, 1999, 2004, 2009, or 2014 you are due to file your in 2019.
 The application for recertification must be postmarked by July 31, 2019.
 All requirements for recertification are to be completed by this date unless you submit a recertification file extension request.

 The filing period for the initial application opens September 1, 2019.
 Applications must be postmarked by October 31, 2019.
 You must apply in this filing period to be considered for eligibility for the 2020 exam.
 If you’re eligible from a previous application, you may also file the short application.
 Carefully read the rules for initial certification to determine if you will meet the requirements.